bes89/pi-rover/README.md

 ## Features

 * Communication over Wifi
-* Web-Interface - not app needed
+* A user friendly and beautiful web-interface - no app is needed!
-* Video streaming in real time (up to 1080p@30fps)
+* Video streaming in real time (up to 1080p@30fps - yes, its full hd!)
-* Based on ArchLinux OS - no limits
+* Based on arch linux - no limits

 ## Required Hardware